hcet14/auto_upload_marlin_skr2_stm32f429vtg6.py/README.md

 Please let me know, if it works for you.

-This can also easily taken for other boards running Marlin as a starting point.
+This can also easily be taken for other boards running Marlin as a starting point.

 ellensp gave me an example.
 Thanks a lot.
 I'm not a programmer!